reagent-project/reagent/doc/InteropWithReact.md

       (decorator (reagent/reactify-component top-level-component)))))
 ```

-This is the equivalent javascript:
+This is the equivalent JavaScript:

 ```clojure
 import HTML5Backend from 'react-dnd-html5-backend';